 As part of our commitment to support you with every aspect of your fostering journey, we regularly review our fostering allowances.
 In the past two years, our carers have received five increases to support them through the cost of living challenges we have all been experiencing.

-Yes - foster carers do pay income tax.
-However, as well as receiving a competitive allowance, foster carers benefit from a specialist tax allowance called Qualifying Care Relief.
+Whilst some carers may have to pay a small amount of income tax, most foster carers are exempt.
+This is because foster carers benefit from a specialist tax allowance called Qualifying Care Relief.
 Carers who qualify for care relief in the 2023 to 2024 tax year are entitled to:

 Foster carers who support children under the age of 11 will receive an additional £375 of tax relief per week, per child.
 Foster carers supporting children and adults aged 11 or over will receive £450 of tax relief per week, per child.